Our Research Has Real-World Impact

 Complex energy systems allow modern society to function.
-The Webber Energy Group analyzes and models complex energy systems—such as the smart grid, energy storage, and the power sector– to assess trends and investigate novel pathways and combinations that allow for increased resource efficiency and societal benefit.Learn More
+The Webber Energy Group analyzes, models, and optimizes complex energy systems—such as electricity, hydrogen, and fuels, including their interactions—to assess trends and investigate novel pathways and combinations that allow for increased resource efficiency and societal benefit.Learn More